Proof Games – Part 2

 Proof game in 7, 2 solutions

 In Problem 139, Black has made at least two king moves and three pawn moves, out of the seven available.
 So only two moves remain for use by the missing rook, bishop, and pawn, to assist in their own captures.
 White’s choice of capturer cannot be any first-rank piece, because it would have insufficient time to return to its original square after the captures.
 Therefore the main role falls on the missing g-pawn.
-To facilitate its own capture, this pawn also has to promote first, and such an occurrence – the sacrifice of a promoted piece – is termed the Frolkin theme.
+To facilitate its own capture, this pawn also has to promote first, and such an occurrence – the sacrifice of a promoted piece – is termed the Ceriani-Frolkin theme.
 1.g4 h5 2.g5 Rh6 3.gxh6 e5 4.hxg7 Ke7 5.gxf8=Q+ Kf6!
 6.Qg7+ Ke6 7.Qg6+ fxg6.
 Instead of an immediate 5…Ke6, the black king executes a tempo move with 5…Kf6!, motivated by the need to use up the extra time available.
 In the second solution, it’s White who plays a tempo move, and the Frolkin promotion also changes.
 1.g3! e5 2.g4 Be7 3.g5 Bf6 4.gxf6 h5 5.fxg7 Ke7 6.gxh8=S Ke6 7.Sg6 fxg6.

 140. Pascal Wassong